mkudija/mkudija.github.io/reading/Notes/2018-02-19-Modern Physics and Ancient Faith.md

 # *Modern Physics and Ancient Faith* by Stephen M. Barr
 2018-02-19

+*Read in preparation for a lecture at U. Cincinnati that I was unable to attend.*

 # Part I: The Conflict between Religion and Materialism (Introduction)
 ## Chapter 1: Religion and Materialism